1000% Web Traffic Growth – Taking a Travel Brand Beyond SFO’s Terminals

 Strategy and Design Working Together

-We updated the logos for RDG Concessions and Pacific Outfitters Travel Gear and built a completely new visual identity system.
+We updated the logos for RDG Concessions and Pacific Outfitters Travel Gear and designed a completely new visual identity system.

-The new ecommerce websites, in-store signage, iconography and photography announced the refreshed brand beyond SFO’s terminal.
+The new ecommerce websites integrated with inventory tracking.
+In-store signage, iconography and photography announced the refreshed brand.

 The new POTG ecommerce site and social media campaigns invited customers to connect and shop online.
 The RDG Concessions wholesale website gave buyers a professional portal to order in bulk.
 Trade show booths and print collateral put RDG Concessions on an international stage alongside established global brands.